jorius/react-native-navigation/README.md

 }
 ```

-> So, as you though right we create two separate arrays (one for root navigation and one for tabs navigation) and add to each element of each array new properties.
+> So, you are right, we create two separate arrays (one for root navigation and one for tabs navigation) and add new properties to each element of each array.

 Once the steps above are done we're gonna create the navigation component in `source/components/` like this: